Rajesh3357/Capstone-Project--Azure-ML-Engineer/README.md

 ### Access
-*TODO*: Explain how you are accessing the data in your workspace.

 We downloaded the dataset from the UCI Machine Learning Repository and uploaded it to this GitHub repository.
 In both notebooks the dataset was read in using Dataset.Tabular.from_delimited_files using the url of that dataset at the UCI machine learning repository site and then registered in Azure if it hadn't been already.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+Give an overview of the `automl` settings and configuration you used for this experiment

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?